NLO and off-shell effects in top quark mass determinations: Introduction

 The theoretical description of top quark pair production at hadron colliders has improved substantially in recent years.
-For stable top quarks, NNLO corrections to differential distributions are known~\cite{Czakon:2015owf,Czakon:2016dgf,Czakon:2017dip} and have been combined with NLO electroweak corrections recently~\cite{Czakon:2017wor}.
-The impact of electroweak corrections on distributions related to $t\bar{t}$ production has also been studied in Refs.~\cite{Kuhn:2013zoa,Pagani:2016caq}.
-Due to their very high complexity, these fixed-order calculations have so far only been combined with top quark decay in the narrow-width approximation (NWA), which factorises the production and decay processes.
-Radiative corrections to top quark decays have been calculated in Refs.~\cite{Bernreuther:2004jv,Melnikov:2009dn,Campbell:2012uf}, and have been extended up to NNLO QCD meanwhile~\cite{Brucherseifer:2013iv,Gao:2017goi}.
-Resummation also has been done up to NNLL, together with other improvements going beyond fixed order~\cite{Beneke:2011mq,Cacciari:2011hy,Ferroglia:2013awa,Broggio:2014yca,Kidonakis:2015dla,Pecjak:2016nee}.
+For stable top quarks, NNLO corrections to differential distributions are known~\cite{Czakon:2015owf,Czakon:2016dgf,Czakon:2017dip} and have recently been combined with NLO electroweak corrections~\cite{Czakon:2017wor}.
+The impact of electroweak corrections on distributions related to $t\bar{t}$ production has been studied in Refs.~\cite{Hollik:2011ps,Kuhn:2013zoa,Pagani:2016caq} for on-shell top quarks, and in Ref.~\cite{Denner:2016jyo} for both the on-shell case and with complete off-shell effects.
+Electroweak corrections to multi-jet merged on-shell top quark pair production have been calculated in Ref.~\cite{Gutschow:2018tuk}.
+Due to their very high complexity, the NNLO fixed-order calculations have so far only been combined with top quark decays in the narrow-width approximation (NWA), which factorises the production and decay processes.
+Radiative corrections to top quark decays have been calculated in Refs.~\cite{Bernreuther:2004jv,Melnikov:2009dn,Campbell:2012uf}, and since have been extended up to NNLO QCD~\cite{Brucherseifer:2013iv,Gao:2017goi}.
+Resummation also has been accomplished up to NNLL, together with other improvements going beyond fixed order~\cite{Beneke:2011mq,Cacciari:2011hy,Ferroglia:2013awa,Broggio:2014yca,Kidonakis:2015dla,Pecjak:2016nee}.

-However, a description of top quark production and decay which can describe the {\em shapes} of distributions to an accuracy required for improvements on current experimental precision needs to go beyond the narrow-width approximation.
+However, a description of top quark pair production and decay which predicts the {\em shapes} of distributions with an accuracy required for improvements on the current experimental precision needs to go beyond the narrow-width approximation.
 NLO QCD calculations of $W^+W^- b\bar{b}$ production, including leptonic decays of the $W$ bosons, have been performed in Refs.~\cite{Denner:2010jp,Denner:2012yc,Bevilacqua:2010qb,Heinrich:2013qaa}.
 These calculations use the 5-flavour scheme, where the $b$-quarks are treated as massless partons.
-In Ref.~\cite{Heinrich:2013qaa} particular emphasis has been put on the impact of the non-factorizing contributions on top quark mass measurements.
-For a study of the determination of the top quark mass from leptonic observables, based on the NWA, see also Ref.~\cite{Frixione:2014ala}.
+In Ref.~\cite{Heinrich:2013qaa}, particular emphasis has been put on the impact of the non-factorising contributions on the top quark mass measurements.
+Recently the calculation of the NLO QCD corrections to $W^+W^- b\bar{b}$ production with full off-shell effects has also been achieved in the lepton plus jets channel~\cite{Denner:2017kzu}.

 The $b$-quark mass effects on observables like the invariant mass of a lepton-$b$-quark pair ($m_{lb}$) are very small.
 However, the use of massive $b$-quarks (more precisely, the 4-flavour scheme, 4FNS) has the (technically) important feature that it avoids collinear singularities due to $g\to b\bar{b}$ splittings.
 This implies that any phase space restrictions on the $b$-quarks can be made without destroying infrared safety, and thus allows to consider 0, 1- and 2-jet bins for $pp\to e^+\nu_e\mu^-\bar{\nu}_\mu b\bar{b}$ in one and the same setup, which is important for cross sections defined by jet vetos.
 In Refs.~\cite{Frederix:2013gra,Cascioli:2013wga}, NLO calculations in the 4FNS have been performed.